Married but lonely.

 Are there things that you have not discussed with your husbands?

-For wives, a big part of feeling lonely is because we have not been able to talk to our husband as much as we needed.
+For wives, a big part of feeling lonely is because we have not been able to talk to our husbands as much as we needed.

 Are you angry at your husband often?